PseudoMon/plater/README.md

 I made Plater because I'm just looking for a simple way to make static sites with Jinja2's extensible layouting.
 To create custom static websites using Plater you'll need some knowledge of web-designing and [Jinja2](http://jinja.pocoo.org).

 ## Setting up
 To run Plater you'll need Python 3.
-Plater requires Markdown and Jinja2.
+Plater requires Markdown, Jinja2, and watchdog.
+You can install them manually using pip, or if you use pipenv, you can run `pipenv install`.

 Copy or clone this repository to wherever directory you want to work in.
 This repo already contains example template and contents, but you can remove those if you like.